 - How agents and brokers can manage client expectations

 - How the CRES Advantage Plan can protect sellers and add value to your listings

 The key to success for brokers in a hot seller’s market is to get listings, close deals and keep clients happy.
 Risk management is also essential to prevent claims and protect your real estate business.

-Watch the full webinar below to find out more:
+Watch the full webinar, listen to the podcast, or view the transcript below to find out more:

 Thank you for joining us today for a very timely and relevant webinar, “Preventing Claims in this Hot Seller’s Market.”
 I’m Laura Prouse, with CRES.
 Today, we welcome attorney, Jim Meseck from White and Steele.
 Jim’s practice focuses on litigation, and he’s been defending real estate professionals for 20 years.
 He’s also appointed to the Colorado Bar Association Real Estate Section Council, and Jim has worked with CRES for over 10 years as a member of our legal panel.